-Belsebuub’s Searching Within course was perhaps the most impactful thing I have ever experienced in my life.
+Belsebuub’s Searching Within course was perhaps the most impactful thing I experienced in my life.
 The information he presented resonated with me greatly, but most importantly the practices really worked and I managed to begin to overcome many debilitating negative states and experience things like peace and clarity on a level I had never experienced before.

 First Starting to Practice